John S. Bennett: Second World War service

 In 1939, Bennett joined Section D, a branch of the Secret Intelligence Service responsible for sabotage and subversion.
-In June 1940, he was posted to Belgrade, Yugoslavia, under diplomatic cover as a consular clerk at the British legation.
+By late April–May 1940, he was posted to Belgrade, Yugoslavia, under diplomatic cover as a consular clerk at the British legation.
 There, he served as assistant to William Bailey, head of the local liaison mission for the Special Operations Executive (SOE), which had absorbed Section D later that year.

 SOE agents with a local fighter during Operation Bethesda, Macedonia, 1944.
 Bennett led the Yugoslav section during its earlier formation.

 Following the fall of France and an increase in German intelligence activity, Yugoslav authorities began taking a firmer stance against British clandestine operations.
 Bailey and several colleagues were expelled in July 1940, prompting a reorganisation of British personnel in Belgrade.
 Operational responsibility passed to a small team within the legation that included the assistant naval attaché Alexander Glen, assistant press attaché Julian Amery, and Bennett, all operating under diplomatic protection.
 Bennett, who had a legal background and prior commercial ties to Yugoslavia, continued reporting to Bailey, who had relocated to Istanbul, and remained involved in coordinating intelligence and propaganda activities.

 Between 1940 and 1941, Bennett, alongside Glen and Amery, built close relations with Serbian opposition groups, including the Peasant, Radical, and Democrat parties, to support anti-German resistance, part of a broader SOE strategy that often clashed with the British Legation's diplomatic stance.
 Following the Axis invasion of Yugoslavia in April 1941, he was appointed head of the SOE's Yugoslav section.
 Initially operating from Istanbul, he later relocated to General Headquarters in Cairo, reporting to Lieutenant Colonel Terence Airey, then Director of Special Operations.